2021/22 winners of Step into the NHS primary schools' competition

 Kent, Surrey and Sussex

-Year 6 pupil Jennie from Forest View Primary School in South Shields, who designed a colourful poster with a message and poem thanking NHS staff.
-It also included facts on the NHS and challenged gender stereotypes, showing that men can be nurses and women can be doctors.
-The judges thoroughly enjoyed Jennie's entry and said she presented very well.
+Year 6 pupil Georgia from Whickham Parochial Primary School in Newcastle-upon-Tyne designed a colourful poster with thanking NHS staff.
+It also included facts about the NHS and challenged gender stereotypes, showing that men can be midwifes.
+The judges loved the vibrant colours and the choice of lesser-known NHS roles.

 Visit the Step into the NHS website for further information about the competition.
-The 2021-22 competition will launch in the Autumn term 2021.
+The 2022-23 competition will launch in the autumn term 2022.